-I used to hate how the flour and sugar always seemed to find its way out of the bags and all over my pantry shelves.
-That annoyance disappeared once I started storing my bulk items in these containers.
+I used to hate how the flour and sugar always seemed to find their way out of the bags and all over my pantry shelves.
+That annoyance disappeared once I started storing my bulk items in large containers.

 Not only do the containers help keep the pantry cleaner but they look super sharp and allow you to see exactly what you have, no surprises!
 Not to mention, they are airtight and protect your food against yucky bugs!
 It also makes your pantry look more organized and uniform when you don’t have all sorts of different sizes, shapes, and colors of boxes and packages.

 If you need the cooking instructions for an item that will be stored in a container, just tape the instructions to the container.

 After removing the item from its original packaging, make sure to cut out the instructions.
 You can then use clear tape to attach them to the back of the container.